Vectoryzed/Machine-Learning/README.md

-Projects from Machine Learning course on Coursera by University of Stanford.
+Projects from Machine Learning course hosted by University of Stanford.

 # Machine Learning (by University of Stanford)